Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

+Remote sensing techniques, which use satellite imagery to predict ground-level concentrations of outdoor air pollution have the potential to address the spatial coverage problem because of their constant monitoring of the entire planet.
+Traditional approaches have employed aerosol optical depth as a proxy for such pollutants as fine particulate matter~\citep{paciorek2008spatiotemporal}, or PM2.5.
+In recent years, there has been a revolution in the deployment of satellite constellations, where hundreds of smaller inexpensive satellites orbit the Earth, providing constant coverage of all areas~\citep{team2017planet}.
+Furthermore, these satellites have much higher resolution.
 Given the recent emergence of data from satellite constellations, there is still a question of how best to use them for the purpose of predicting ground-level air pollution concentrations.
 For this application, we focus on predicting fine particulate matter pollution (PM2.5) from multi-band satellite images.
-For ground-truth information we use the EPA's network of monitors to provide valid PM2.5 measurements.
-The combination of high-resolution spatial and temporal coverage of the entire U.S. with novel statistical prediction approaches has the potential to dramatically increase the monitoring of outdoor air pollution and its subsequent health effects.
+For ground-truth information we use the EPA's network of monitors to provide PM2.5 measurements.
+The combination of high-resolution spatial and temporal coverage of the entire U.S. with novel statistical predictive approaches has the potential to dramatically increase the monitoring of outdoor air pollution and its subsequent health effects.